 - Click Review + create.

-- Click Create
+- Click Create and go to Resource.

-- Select Access keys under Settings
+- Select Access keys under Settings.

 - Copy the Storage account name and the key 1.